PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected stores (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
-- Enable/Disable selection: this button will either enable or disable the selected shops.
+- Enable/Disable selection: this button will either enable or disable the selected stores.
 When trying to press enable/disable selection without any checkboxes marked, will show the message: "You must select at least one item to perform a bulk action."
 If pressing enable/disable for selected stores, will show a green message: "The status has been successfully updated."
 - Delete selected: This button will delete the selected shops.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.